Sharky90/100-days-of-code/r1-log.md

 //Day 51 November 14.
 Thursday//
 Took me whole day to setup conda virtual environment via vscode installing packages Django through conda and pip, rewiring paths for integrated terminal... pfff ... it was a maze...
 I believe I have setup one venv correctly.
 All in all Django awaits ! 😷🤖
 #100DaysOfCode

+//Day 52 November 15.
+Friday//
+Created my first Django application and learned about "Views" and how to use them...
+Awesome day ... 🤣💻
+#100DaysOfCode